putmands/radius/README.md

 ## 2 Software
 The results were produced using R and Stata.
 For R, I include a set-up script that will install necessary packages.
 For Stata, the user will need to install NGREG, written by Marcel Fafchamps, to obtain regressions with dyadic robust standard errors.
 The ado file can be obtained at his [website](https://web.stanford.edu/~fafchamp/resources.html).

-## 3 Replication
+## 3 Set-Up
-Place the data from the above repositories in the relevant data directory.
-The folder structure is already in place.
+Download or pull this repository.
+Run setup.R (found in ~/radius/).
+This will install necessary packages in R and will create the correct folder structure.
+Then place the data from the above repositories in the relevant data directory.

+## 4 Replication
 To replicate the results of the paper in full, you will need to run 12 programs in the following order.

-### 3.1 Colombia Illustration
+### 4.1 Colombia Illustration
 In ~/radius/Colombia/Code, run:

 1. **dta_to_csv.do**